-The Musser Public Library and HNI Community Center welcomes the use of its meeting rooms with the guidelines stated below:
+The Musser Public Library and HNI Community Center welcomes the use of its meeting rooms with the quidelines stated below:

-1. By reserving a meeting room, groups and individuals using Library meeting rooms agree to the Meeting Policy.
+1. By reserving a meeting room, groups and individuals using Library meeting rooms agree to the Meeting Policy as outlined below.